pierrelitechard/node-launcher/contributing.md

 * Using welcoming and inclusive language
 * Being respectful of differing viewpoints and experiences
 * Gracefully accepting constructive criticism
-* Focusing on what is best for Bitcoin
+* Focusing on what is best for Litecoin
 * Showing empathy towards our users and contributors

 Examples of unacceptable behavior by participants include: